Analysis of Poem "Aunt Jennifer's Tigers" by Adrienne Rich

 Will go on prancing, proud and unafraid.

-Three verses, quatrains, full end rhyme in a scheme of aabbccddeeff and a mixed iambic meter - a formal looking poem written in 1951 by a poet whose style would change significantly some years later.
+Three verses, all quatrains, and full end rhyme in a scheme of aabbccddeeff with a mixed iambic meter - a formal looking poem written in 1951 by a poet whose style would change significantly some years later.

 Note the alliteration in lines five - fingers/fluttering and prancing/proud in the final line.
 And some internal near rhymes, notably: prance/topaz, beneath/sleek, terrified/unafraid.
 These help bind the sounds as you progress through the poem.

 Each couplet rhymes so the reader tends to get a sense of what is unfolding in a regular fashion.
 Like the tigers prancing, certain lines encourage a rhythmic approach, others stutter and jar, as if there's a little obstacle in the way.

 The whole builds to an ideal conclusion, although there are many questions to ask as to why Aunt Jennifer needed to escape in the first place.

 The reader is immediately taken into this highly visual and symbolic scene.
 The tigers which Aunt Jennifer creates are topaz in color, that is wine-red, yellowy orange, and live in a green world where their majestic movements express fearlessness.
 Green is often associated with ther season of spring and rebirth.
 They prance (step high), and are sleek (smooth and glossy) as well as chivalric.
 Chivalry is an ancient knightly term and means courteous treatment, especially of women by men.
 So the tigers know exactly what they're doing, being confident and vital, thanks to Aunt Jennifer's skill at sewing.